 – A Collection of Antiquities from Central Asia.
 1-2.
 32+110+55+31 p.
 19+13 pl.
 JASB 68:1, Extra-No. 1 & 72:1, Extra-No. 1.
 Calcutta 1899-1902 (the forgeries).

 – “An epigraphical Note on Palm-leaf, Paper and Birch-bark”, JASB 69:1, 1900, 93-134; “Some problems of ancient Indian history 1-4”, JRAS 1903-09.

 – With H. A. Stark: A History of India.
 256 p.
 Cuttack 1904.

 – “Studies in Ancient Indian Medicine”, 1-5, JRAS 1906-09; Archiv für Geschichte der Medizin 1907; Studies in the Medicine of Ancient India: Osteology or the bones of human body.
 252 p.
 Oxford 1907.

-– edited & transl.: Manuscript remains of Buddhist Literature from Eastern Turkestan.
-1916, and many articles on the same.
+– Edited & transl. (with others): Manuscript remains of Buddhist Literature from Eastern Turkestan.
+Facsimiles with Transcripts, Translations and Notes.
+36+412 p.
+22 pl.
+Oxford 1916; many articles on the same.

 Sources: Buckland, Dictionary; Grierson, JRAS 1919, 114-124 with bibliography; *F.E.
 Pargiter, “Dr. Hoernle’s manuscript papers”, JRAS 1923, 551-558; Stache-Rosen 1990, 95f.; *W. Sweet, Oxford D.N.B.; briefly D.B.E.
 5, 1997, 103; Wikipedia; an unpublished photo was presented to me by W. Rau in 1991.